-If you or a loved one has been injured in a car accident, it is important to get a physical examination by a doctor right away to ensure that you haven't sustained whiplash injuries.
+If you or a loved one has been minorly or seriously injured in a car accident, it is important to get a physical examination by a doctor right away to ensure that you haven't sustained whiplash injuries.
 The most common type of injury to the neck and back that occurs in a car accident is a whiplash injury.
-Very often, our Orange County car accident lawyers observe that car accident victims don't seek medical attention or treatment after a crash because they don't “feel” like they've been injured.
+Many car accident victims don't seek medical attention or treatment after a crash because they don't “feel” like they've been injured.

 Whiplash is caused by a sudden forward, backward or sideways movement of the head, which results in damage to the supporting muscles, ligaments and connective tissues in the neck and upper back.
 Unfortunately, by the time victims begin to feel the symptoms of the injury, permanent damage can be done.
 We've seen a number of cases where whiplash victims settle their car accident claim without taking into consideration the fact that they will continue to suffer from the symptoms of their whiplash injuries.

 Whiplash injuries can manifest in many different ways.
 The location of the pain and the severity of the symptoms may depend on a number of factors such as the overall trauma, direction of impact, speed of the vehicles involved as well the age and physical condition of the victim.
 It is important to remember that whiplash symptoms commonly have a delayed onset, which means, it could take days, weeks or even months to manifest.
 Here are some of the common types of symptoms whiplash injury victims experience in the aftermath of a car accident: